 - A brighter future for students at school and later in life.

-Schools have a key role in supporting parent involvement by creating a welcoming atmosphere at the school and providing lots of opportunities for parents to be in the school, or in contact with school staff.
+Schools have a key role in supporting parent involvement by creating a welcoming atmosphere at the school and providing lots of opportunities for parents to be in the school or in contact with school staff.
 This can include open houses, literacy or numeracy evenings, or concerts where groups come together to learn what their children are doing and to meet teachers and other school staff.
-Parents can also volunteer in the school, help with special events of pizza lunch programs or school trips.
+Parents can also volunteer in the school and help with special events, pizza lunch programs, or school trips.

 All of these activities help parents develop relationships with the teachers and other school staff and allows parents to know more about what happens at school and in the classroom.
 The positive relationships with teachers allows for frequent conversations about their child and better understanding of what the child is doing at school.

-All parents want to do their best for their child and not everyone can volunteer at school or attend every activity.
-What else can parents do?
+All parents want to do their best for their child and not everyone can volunteer at school or attend every school event.
+So what else can parents do?

 - Parents having high (but reasonable) expectations of their children